engboris/transcendental-syntax/README.md

 Stellar resolution is very elementary and an interpreter for it can be written in a very concise way since it mostly relies on a unification algorithm.

-# Large Star Collider
+## Learn

-The Large Star Collider (LSC) is an implementation of stellar resolution that interprets and executes objects called *constellations*, which are the programs of stellar resolution.
+This project is still in development, hence the syntax and features are still changing.

-Go to https://tsguide.refl.fr/ (guide currently in French only) to learn more about how to write programs.
+Go to https://tsguide.refl.fr/ (guide currently in French only) to learn more about how to play with the current implementation of transcendental syntax.

 # Use